 Unfortunately, this nickname is used in reference to the negative effect of taking excess coffee.
 For most healthy adults, the recommended amount of coffee intake is 400 milligrams (equivalent to 4 cups) per day.

 Above this, the beverage causes adverse effects, one of which involves jittery sensations.
 This explains why coffee is also called the ‘jitter juice.’
 Other results you can experience if you drink too much coffee are insomnia, irritability, and increased thirst.
+However, if you order a cup of jitter juice in a coffee shop, you might get blank stares.
+Stick with ordering just a cup of Joe instead!

 Coffee is sometimes called high octane.
 The concept behind this nickname is not that different from why it’s also called rocket fuel.
 Essentially, taking coffee gives you an instant energy boost in the same way that high octane powers gasoline engines.